moby/moby/docs/reference/commandline/dockerd.md

 ##### `overlay2.size`

 Sets the default max size of the container.
-It is supported only when the backing fs is `xfs` and mounted with `pquota` mount option.
-Under these conditions the user can pass any size less than the backing fs size.
+It is supported only when the backing filesystem is `xfs` and mounted with `pquota` mount option.
+Under these conditions the user can pass any size less than the backing filesystem size.

 ###### Example